Journal title SOCIOLOGIA DELLA COMUNICAZIONE

 If you want to buy this article in PDF format, you can do it, following the instructions to buy download credits

 FrancoAngeli is member of Publishers International Linking Association, Inc (PILA), a not-for-profit association which run the CrossRef service enabling links to and from online scholarly content.

 This paper looks at the changing communication environment of public sector organizations and examines how the traditional understanding of citizen engage-ment is becoming outdated.
 Building on literature on customer engagement from marketing and civic engagement from the field of political science, this article es-tablishes the process of citizen engagement in the public sector.
 Our propositions for future citizen engagement include the following: (i) a willingness and empow-erment to engage from both sides, (ii) the potential for either positive or negative manifestations, (iii) realistic expectations for outcomes, (iv) an understanding of its process-form and (v) having the aim of improving society.
 We tested these propo-sitions in the context of young opinion leaders in Finland in the Covid-19 related communication aiming to engage citizens to wear protective face masks.
 Our data confirmed the five propositions, and two new ones also emerged from the data: citizen engagement (vi) occurs in the global information environment and (vii) is enforced by others in society.

 Keywords: Citizen engagement, civic engagement, customer engagement, public sector communication, Covid-19 masks, young people

-Vilma Luoma-aho, Maria-Jose Canel, Jana Bowden, Erika Ek, Viktoria Vainiomäki, in "SOCIOLOGIA DELLA COMUNICAZIONE " 61/2021, pp. 20-35, DOI: 10.3280/SC2021-061003
+Vilma Luoma-aho, Maria-Jose Canel, Jana Bowden, Erika Ek, Viktoria Vainiomäki, Citizen engagement and the Covid-19 mask communication in "SOCIOLOGIA DELLA COMUNICAZIONE " 61/2021, pp 20-35, DOI: 10.3280/SC2021-061003